Special offer

 What type of background check do most employers use?

-Two of the most common types of background checks are a criminal background check and a credit check.
-A criminal background check allows you to find out if the candidate has a previous criminal record, including arrests, convictions and sentences.
+Two of the most common types of background checks are a prior record check and a credit check.
+A background check allows you to find out if the candidate has a previous record, including arrests, convictions and sentences.
 Credit checks, on the other hand, provide information regarding the financial stability of the candidate.
 For example, it shows if there are previous bankruptcies in the candidate’s past or if the applicant has a lot of outstanding debt.

 How does HR verify past employment?